galonge/bowling-api/README.md

 ## Testing APIs and API Documentation
 * _Optional_: To run all RSpec tests, type ```$ rspec```.

-* The api documentation is contained in the api_documentation.txt file in the root folder
+* The api documentation is contained in the api_documentation.docx file in the root folder

 ### Setting up a Game
 * To start a game, call this endpoint with a POST request <br/> **POST** ```localhost:3000/api/v1/games?created_by={Creator Name}```.
 This will create a new game  <br/>